Answers to the Most Frequently Asked Questions About Upgrading

 Exemption Order (EO) by the California Air Resource Board (CARB).

 Since California is the strictest state in terms of smog laws, a

 part that is "CARB Exempt" is smog legal in all 50 states.
 Parts

-that are not 50-state legal may be 49-state legal if they meet
+that are not 50-state legal may still be legal in other states if they meet

 the EPA smog requirements but not California's.
 Some parts (such as